What is equity and how can you use it?

 How much could you borrow for an investment property?

-However, you also have to budget for purchase costs such as stamp duty, legal fees and more.
-This is approximately 5% of the purchase price – around $20,000 on a $400,000 property.
+You’ll also need to factor in purchase costs such as stamp duty, legal fees and more.
+This may work out to approximately 5% of the purchase price – which in this example works to around $20,000 on a $400,000 property.
+Use our stamp duty calculator to help you estimate how much duty you need to pay.

 Ways to build equity